kodehomie/learn-fast-java-web-app/design-documents/user-stories.md

   about them.
 (MVP)

 ### View Available Mentees
-- As any user, I want to view available mentors so that I can connect with them.
+- As any user, I want to view available mentees so that I can connect with them.
 (MVP)

 ### View Available Mentors